PovilasUrb/HuskySwap/README.md

 HuskySwap is a public website where people can list and trade classes before and at the beginning of each quarter.
 The platform simplifies course management by allowing students to communicate and swap seats in a class, eliminating the uncertainty and inefficiency of the current course adjustment process by providing a platform for students to find and trade seats with others easily.

+## **Running the project on Docker**

+Build the Docker container:

+    docker build -t huskyswap .

+Run the Docker Container and bind on port 8080:

+    docker run -d -p 8080:80 huskyswap

+Access the HuskySwap interface using http://localhost:8080

 ## **Setting Up and Running Source Code**

 The source code can be obtained by cloning the repository hosted at https://github.com/jdkaim/HuskySwap.